Rockies not satisfied with wild-card berth

 To that end, the Rockies’ game Saturday with the Washington Nationals is vitally important.
 Jon Gray (12-8, 4.91) will start for the Rockies against Stephen Strasburg (9-7, 3.77).

-The Rockies won their season-high eighth consecutive game Friday night, beating the Nationals, 5-2.
-That victory coupled with St. Louis’ 8-4 loss earlier in the day at the Chicago Cubs eliminated the Cardinals from the chase for the second NL wild-card spot and assured the Rockies of making the playoffs in consecutive seasons for the first time in their 26-year history.
+The Rockies won their season-high eighth consecutive game Friday night, beating the Nationals 5-2.
+That victory coupled with St. Louis’ 8-4 loss earlier in the day at the Chicago Cubs assured the Rockies of making the playoffs in consecutive seasons for the first time in their 26-year history.

 With two games to play, the Rockies (90-70) lead the Los Angeles Dodgers by just one game and have their sights set on winning the division.